General Dynamics Co. (NYSE:GD) Expected to Post Earnings of $3.55 Per Share

-Analysts forecast that General Dynamics Co.
-(NYSE:GD) will announce earnings of $3.55 per share for the current quarter, Zacks Investment Research reports.
-Five analysts have made estimates for General Dynamics’ earnings, with the highest EPS estimate coming in at $3.60 and the lowest estimate coming in at $3.48.
-General Dynamics posted earnings of $3.51 per share in the same quarter last year, which would suggest a positive year-over-year growth rate of 1.1%.
-The business is scheduled to issue its next earnings results before the market opens on Wednesday, January 27th.
+Wall Street brokerages predict that General Dynamics Co.
+(NYSE:GD) will announce earnings of $3.55 per share for the current fiscal quarter, Zacks reports.
+Five analysts have provided estimates for General Dynamics’ earnings, with estimates ranging from $3.48 to $3.60.
+General Dynamics reported earnings per share of $3.51 during the same quarter last year, which would suggest a positive year over year growth rate of 1.1%.
+The company is expected to announce its next earnings report before the market opens on Wednesday, January 27th.

-On average, analysts expect that General Dynamics will report full-year earnings of $11.06 per share for the current financial year, with EPS estimates ranging from $11.00 to $11.12.
-For the next fiscal year, analysts anticipate that the firm will post earnings of $11.46 per share, with EPS estimates ranging from $11.10 to $12.59.
-Zacks’ EPS calculations are an average based on a survey of sell-side research firms that follow General Dynamics.
+On average, analysts expect that General Dynamics will report full year earnings of $11.06 per share for the current fiscal year, with EPS estimates ranging from $11.00 to $11.12.
+For the next financial year, analysts forecast that the firm will post earnings of $11.46 per share, with EPS estimates ranging from $11.10 to $12.59.
+Zacks’ EPS averages are a mean average based on a survey of sell-side analysts that follow General Dynamics.

-General Dynamics (NYSE:GD) last released its quarterly earnings data on Wednesday, October 28th.
-The aerospace company reported $2.90 EPS for the quarter, beating analysts’ consensus estimates of $2.85 by $0.05.
-General Dynamics had a return on equity of 23.00% and a net margin of 8.33%.
-The firm had revenue of $9.43 billion for the quarter, compared to analysts’ expectations of $9.60 billion.
+General Dynamics (NYSE:GD) last issued its earnings results on Wednesday, October 28th.
+The aerospace company reported $2.90 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.85 by $0.05.
+The company had revenue of $9.43 billion for the quarter, compared to analysts’ expectations of $9.60 billion.
+General Dynamics had a net margin of 8.33% and a return on equity of 23.00%.

-GD has been the topic of a number of recent analyst reports.
-Barclays decreased their price objective on General Dynamics from $170.00 to $165.00 and set an “overweight” rating on the stock in a report on Thursday, October 1st.
+A number of brokerages have weighed in on GD.
+TheStreet raised shares of General Dynamics from a “c+” rating to a “b-” rating in a report on Thursday, December 17th.
+Robert W. Baird cut shares of General Dynamics from an “outperform” rating to a “neutral” rating and dropped their price objective for the stock from $167.00 to $149.00 in a report on Friday, October 2nd.
+Credit Suisse Group dropped their price objective on shares of General Dynamics from $156.00 to $140.00 and set a “neutral” rating on the stock in a report on Thursday, October 29th.
 They noted that the move was a valuation call.
-Credit Suisse Group decreased their price objective on General Dynamics from $156.00 to $140.00 and set a “neutral” rating on the stock in a report on Thursday, October 29th.
+Finally, Barclays dropped their price objective on shares of General Dynamics from $170.00 to $165.00 and set an “overweight” rating on the stock in a report on Thursday, October 1st.
 They noted that the move was a valuation call.
-TheStreet upgraded General Dynamics from a “c+” rating to a “b-” rating in a report on Thursday, December 17th.
-Finally, Robert W. Baird cut General Dynamics from an “outperform” rating to a “neutral” rating and decreased their price objective for the company from $167.00 to $149.00 in a report on Friday, October 2nd.
-Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating and seven have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Hold” and an average price target of $169.53.
+Two analysts have rated the stock with a sell rating, six have given a hold rating and seven have given a buy rating to the stock.
+General Dynamics has a consensus rating of “Hold” and a consensus price target of $169.53.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, February 5th.
-Stockholders of record on Friday, January 15th will be given a dividend of $1.10 per share.
-This represents a $4.40 dividend on an annualized basis and a dividend yield of 2.86%.
-The ex-dividend date is Thursday, January 14th.
-General Dynamics’s dividend payout ratio is currently 36.73%.

-In other news, VP William A. Moss sold 4,713 shares of the company’s stock in a transaction on Tuesday, November 3rd.
-The stock was sold at an average price of $138.54, for a total transaction of $652,939.02.
-Following the sale, the vice president now owns 12,753 shares of the company’s stock, valued at $1,766,800.62.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-6.60% of the stock is currently owned by corporate insiders.
+In other news, VP William A. Moss sold 4,713 shares of the stock in a transaction that occurred on Tuesday, November 3rd.
+The shares were sold at an average price of $138.54, for a total value of $652,939.02.
+Following the completion of the sale, the vice president now directly owns 12,753 shares of the company’s stock, valued at $1,766,800.62.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+6.60% of the stock is owned by corporate insiders.

-Several institutional investors have recently bought and sold shares of the company.
-Wells Fargo & Company MN increased its holdings in General Dynamics by 11.2% in the third quarter.
-Wells Fargo & Company MN now owns 7,106,572 shares of the aerospace company’s stock valued at $983,763,000 after buying an additional 717,910 shares during the last quarter.
-Arrowstreet Capital Limited Partnership increased its holdings in General Dynamics by 1,007.7% in the third quarter.
-Arrowstreet Capital Limited Partnership now owns 685,196 shares of the aerospace company’s stock valued at $94,852,000 after buying an additional 623,340 shares during the last quarter.
-Morgan Stanley increased its holdings in General Dynamics by 12.6% in the third quarter.
-Morgan Stanley now owns 2,057,038 shares of the aerospace company’s stock valued at $284,756,000 after buying an additional 230,752 shares during the last quarter.
-LSV Asset Management increased its holdings in General Dynamics by 31.8% in the third quarter.
-LSV Asset Management now owns 890,490 shares of the aerospace company’s stock valued at $123,270,000 after buying an additional 214,890 shares during the last quarter.
-Finally, The Manufacturers Life Insurance Company increased its holdings in General Dynamics by 11.9% in the third quarter.
-The Manufacturers Life Insurance Company now owns 1,529,742 shares of the aerospace company’s stock valued at $211,763,000 after buying an additional 162,847 shares during the last quarter.
-84.48% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of GD.
+Rehmann Capital Advisory Group bought a new position in shares of General Dynamics in the third quarter valued at approximately $229,000.
+Townsquare Capital LLC raised its position in shares of General Dynamics by 28.9% in the third quarter.
+Townsquare Capital LLC now owns 7,528 shares of the aerospace company’s stock valued at $1,071,000 after purchasing an additional 1,687 shares during the period.
+North Star Investment Management Corp. raised its position in shares of General Dynamics by 9.4% in the fourth quarter.
+North Star Investment Management Corp. now owns 1,621 shares of the aerospace company’s stock valued at $241,000 after purchasing an additional 139 shares during the period.
+Weybosset Research & Management LLC raised its position in shares of General Dynamics by 6.0% in the fourth quarter.
+Weybosset Research & Management LLC now owns 43,896 shares of the aerospace company’s stock valued at $6,533,000 after purchasing an additional 2,473 shares during the period.
+Finally, Exchange Traded Concepts LLC bought a new position in shares of General Dynamics in the fourth quarter valued at approximately $4,243,000.
+84.48% of the stock is owned by institutional investors and hedge funds.

 General Dynamics Corp. is an aerospace and defense company, which engages in the provision of tanks, rockets, missiles, submarines, warships, fighters and electronics to all of the military services.
 It operates through the following segments: Aerospace, Combat Systems, Information Technology, Mission Systems and Marine Systems.